Like Surprises? You’ll Love Wasatch Hollow

 The city’s east side is known for its beautiful parks and outdoor recreational spaces.
 Here is a list of some of the public parks located on Salt Lake City’s East side:

-- Liberty Park: Although not exclusively on the East side, Liberty Park is one of Salt Lake City’s largest and most popular parks, offering a variety of amenities, including a large pond, playgrounds, tennis courts, and walking paths.
+- Liberty Park: Liberty Park is one of Salt Lake City’s largest and most popular parks, offering a variety of amenities, including a large pond, playgrounds, tennis courts, and walking paths.

 - Sugarhouse Park: Located in the Sugar House neighborhood, this park features a pond, walking and jogging trails, picnic areas, and sports fields.
 It’s a popular spot for both recreational activities and relaxation.